jrunestone/monorun-libgdx/README.md

 * gdx-tools.jar (libgdx/extensions/gdx-tools)
 * artemis.jar (artemis)

+Also make sure to go to **Properties -> Java Build Path -> Order and Export** for each project and check the box next to each imported jar file.
+Also check the box next to **Android Private Libraries** in the Android project.

 Building/running
 ----------------
 1. Open Eclipse and import all projects as "Existing projects into workspace".